Distributionally Robust Stochastic Optimization with Wasserstein Distance: Introduction

-The reason for such behavior is that $\phi$-divergence does not incorporate a notion of how close two points $\xi,\xi' \in \Xi$ are to each other, for example, how likely it is that $\xi'$ is observed given that the true value is $\xi$.
-In Example \ref{eg:bird}, $\Xi = \{0,1,\ldots,255\}$ represents 8-bit gray-scale levels.
-The absolute difference between two points $\xi,\xi' \in \Xi$ reflects their perceptual closeness in color, and sometimes the likelihood that a pixel with gray-scale $\xi$ is observed with gray-scale $\xi'$.
-However, in the definition of $\phi$-divergence, only the relative ratio $p_{j}/q_{j}$ for the \textit{same} gray-scale level $j$ is compared, while the distance between different gray-scale levels is not taken into account.
-This phenomenon has been observed in the field of image retrieval (\citet{rubner2000earth,ling2007efficient}).
-We consider DRSO problems based on sets $\frakM$ that incorporate a notion of how close two points $\xi,\xi' \in \Xi$ are to each other.
-One such choice of $\frakM$ is based on Wasserstein distance.
+The reason for such behavior is that $\phi$-divergence does not incorporate a notion of how close two points $\xi,\xi' \in \Xi$ are to each other, for example, how likely it is that observation is $\xi'$ given that the true value is $\xi$.
+In Example~\ref{eg:bird}, $\Xi = \{0,1,\ldots,255\}$ represents 8-bit gray-scale values.
+In this case, we know that the likelihood that a pixel with gray-scale value $\xi \in \Xi$ is observed with gray-scale value $\xi' \in \Xi$ is decreasing in the absolute difference between $\xi$ and $\xi'$.
+However, in the definition of $\phi$-divergence, only the \textit{relative ratio} $p_{j}/q_{j}$ for the same gray-scale value $j$ is taken into account, while the distances between different gray-scale values is not taken into account.
+This phenomenon has been observed in studies of image retrieval (\citet{rubner2000earth,ling2007efficient}).